xunyuanxin/STEDI/README.md

     - Associated accelerometer reading data for the same timestamp
     - Only for customers who have agreed to share their data
   - (Athena)Glue Table - **machine_learning_curated**

+# Spark Jobs
+Customer Landing to Trusted
+- Ingest data: Connect to S3 bucket for customer landing zone
+- Filter Protected PII: Drop data that doesn't have data in the 'shareWithResearchAsOfDate' column

+Accelerometer Landing to Trusted
+- Ingest data: Connect to S3 bucket for accelerometer landing zone
+- Join privacy table: Inner Join that join up the customer_landing table on the 'serialNumber' field
+- Filter Protected PII: Drop data that doesn't have data in the 'shareWithResearchAsOfDate' column